What is Voice Search Optimization?

 - Backlinko: Voice Search Ranking Factors

 A featured snippet is a highlighted answer box at the top of Google search results.
-Learn the types, how to optimize for them, and strategies to win position zero.
+Learn the types, how to optimize for them, and strategies to win.